ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 If you are using the command line, run the [`ibmcloud dev view`](/docs/cli/idt?topic=cloud-cli-idt-cli#view) command to view the URL of your app.
 Then, go to the URL in your browser.

+### Viewing your app's Kubernetes cluster
+{: #view-kube-cluster-starterkit}

+If you want to view the cluster where your app is deployed, click **View Kubernetes cluster** on the App details page.